lou024/CSC380-CentroBusApp/README.md

 # CSC380
-this is for that one class we have at 8 am every Monday Wednesday and Friday.
+This is the final project for CSC380